As with many other physicians, recommending physical activity to patients was just a doctor…

 Barbara Kamholz, PhD, ABPP, VA Boston Healthcare System

 Lillian Reuman, PhD, Boston University School of Medicine

 Lynne Siqueland, PhD, Children's and Adult Center for OCD & Anxiety

-The Professional Education Committee (PrEC) produces webinars on a wide range of topics within the domains of anxiety, depression, and related disorders.
-The PrEC also oversees the Clinical Fellows program and collaborates with the Conference Committee to provide input on annual conference programming.
+The Professional Education Committee (PrEC) produces peer-reviewed webinars and panel discussions, focused on a wide range of professional topics within the domains of anxiety, depression, and related disorders.
+The PrEC also collaborates with the Conference Committee to provide input on annual conference programming.

-The PrEC currently has 17 active members (including 3 MDs, 3 LCSWs, and 11 PhDs), in addition to Barbara Kamholz (Senior Advisor for Professional Education) and Risa Weisberg (Board Liaison).
+The PrEC currently has nine active members, in addition to Dr. Barbara Kamholz (Senior Advisor for Professional Education) and Dr. Risa Weisberg (Board Liaison).

 Webinars with the highest enrollment included:

-- Fall Forum 2020, which will focus on Anxiety and Worry in Youth, including its intersection with technology.
-The format will change slightly (2 presentations- one individual and one joint presentation).
+- Fall Forum 2021: Depression Across the Lifespan will be presented in October.
 We have formed a subcommittee to work on recruiting speakers and producing this event.